Dialectical Behavior Therapy (DBT)

 PSYCHē is the only outpatient practice in Boston and in Tennessee with a DBT-Linehan Board of Certification, Certified Clinician™ on staff.
 See how credentialing makes a difference.

-The effectiveness of Dialectical Behavior Therapy has been supported by research for treating a variety of issues.
+The effectiveness of Dialectical Behavior Therapy (DBT) has been supported by research for treating a variety of issues.
 Originally developed by Marsha Linehan, PhD. in the 1980's to treat severe suicidality and self-injury, it is notorious for treating Borderline Personality Disorder in women.

 In recent years, DBT has since been helpful in treating other issues such as depression, impulsivity, anger, & more.